OSAKA

 A shop selling kitchenware such as pots and pans and ceramics

-Now that you’ve gathered all the ingredients of your desires at Kuromon Ichiba Market, getting your very own set of professional kitchen tools over at Sennichimae Doguyasuji Shotengai is the next step to experiencing Osaka’s culinary world to its fullest extent!
+After gathering a variety of ingredients at Kuromon Ichiba Market, getting your very own set of professional kitchen tools at Sennichimae Doguyasuji Shotengai is the next step to experiencing Osaka’s culinary world to the fullest!

 Spring at Shi-Tennoji Temple Market, sakura blooming in the background as people peruse various street stalls

-With Shi-Tennoji Temple Market being the largest flea market in Osaka, this one stands out by name alone.
+Shi-Tennoji Temple Market stands out as the largest flea market in Osaka.
 And yes, this article is focused on food markets, but what might initially seem like a thriving flea market held on the ancient grounds of Shi-Tennoji Temple turns out to be a hidden gem of Osaka’s street food scene.

 In Tokyo right now?
 Here's where you can try takoyaki in Tokyo!